Marshals, Veteran Car Run Team & Supporting Clubs

 Michael Quinn, Royal Automobile Club Representative

-As a member of the Club’s Motoring Committee from 2002 – 2015, I feel reasonably justified in being able to represent the members on this important Steering Group.
-Perhaps more importantly I have been driving in the Run since circa 1990, on either a New Orleans, Daimler or Lanchester, although as these have always belonged to others, I have yet to work out quite how many runs I have participated in!
+As a member of the Club’s Motoring Committee from 2002 – 2015, I feel reasonably justified in being able to represent the members on this most important Steering Group.
+Perhaps more importantly I have been driving on the Run since 1990, on either a New Orleans, Daimler or Lanchester, although, alas, none of them owned by myself.

-I also happen to be patron of the Jaguar/Daimler Heritage Trust and trustee of the Sir William Lyons Charitable Trust, formed by my grandfather – the founder of Jaguar.
+I manage my own specialist Jaguar service and repair business in London (Quinn Lyons) and I also happen to be patron of the Jaguar/Daimler Heritage Trust and trustee of the Sir William Lyons Charitable Trust, formed by my grandfather – the founder of Jaguar Cars Ltd.

 I am a firm believer in celebrating our rich motoring heritage and the Veteran Car Run is not only important to the Club as one of its premier events, but also to the nation as a milestone in our motoring landscape.
-I will therefore do my utmost to ensure the Run continues to thrive for future generations to enjoy.
+I will therefore be doing my utmost to ensure the Run continues to thrive for future generations to appreciate and enjoy.

 Chris Rolph, Participant Representative